fjrcorreia/examples/README.md

 # examples
 A place to hold some code/configuration references

-Things in JAVA, C, C++ Scripting and more
+Things in JAVA, C, C++, Scripting and more